-- Continue the Youth Education Program. - Expand coordination with school districts and youth to teach skills for safe walking, biking and transit use. - Partner with districts to identify potential transportation coordination opportunities. - Focus on potential impacts of a zero-fare demonstration project.

-- 7. What level of passenger infrastructure (bus shelter, benches, lighted stops, passenger information) is appropriate? - Recognize the experience of riding the bus begins before one boards the bus. - Prioritize bus stop improvements by the level of passenger activity. - Emphasize stops located on major corridors as well as stops located near facilities serving elderly persons and those with special transportation needs.
+- Continue the Youth Education Program within the guidelines of public health and school district directives. - Expand our creativity and coordination with school districts, youth and our community as a whole to teach skills for safe walking, biking and transit use. - Partner with districts to identify any and all potential coordination opportunities. - Continue to focus our programmed activities to areas within our PTBA. - 7.
+What level of passenger infrastructure (bus shelter, benches, lighted stops, passenger information) is appropriate? - Recognize the experience of riding the bus begins before one boards the bus. - Prioritize bus stop improvements by the level of passenger activity. - Emphasize stops located on major corridors as well as stops located near facilities serving elderly persons and those with special transportation needs.